 State

-The California Air Resources Board is the state agency responsible for coordinating both state and federal air pollution control programs in California.
+The California Air Resources Board is the State agency responsible for coordinating both State and federal air pollution control programs in California.
 In 1988, the State Legislature adopted the California Clean Air Act, which established a statewide air pollution control program.
 The California Clean Air Act’s requirements include annual emission reductions, increased development and use of low emission vehicles, and submittal of air quality attainment plans by air districts.
-The California Air Resources Board has established state ambient air quality standards, shown in Table 2.
-Additionally, the California Air Resources Board has established state standards for pollutants that have no federal ambient air quality standard, including sulfate, visibility, hydrogen sulfide, and vinyl chloride.
+The California Air Resources Board has established State ambient air quality standards, shown in Table 2.
+Additionally, the California Air Resources Board has established State standards for pollutants that have no federal ambient air quality standard, including sulfate, visibility, hydrogen sulfide, and vinyl chloride.

 Local

 With the San Diego Region there are two Air Pollution Control Districts.
 Districts are responsible for controlling emissions, primarily from stationary sources of air pollution, within their area.
-Districts develop and adopt an Air Quality Management Plan, which serves as the blueprint to bring their respective areas into compliance with federal and state clean air standards.
+Districts develop and adopt an Air Quality Management Plan, which serves as the blueprint to bring their respective areas into compliance with federal and State clean air standards.
 Rules are adopted to reduce emissions from various sources.

 Impacts and Mitigation

-Compliance with Biological Objectives would not cause any significant changes in population or employment.
+Compliance with the Stream Biological Objective would not cause any significant changes in population or employment.
 Therefore, it is not expected to generate ongoing traffic-related emissions.
-Biological Objectives will not require construction of any permanent emissions sources.
-For these reasons, no permanent changes in air emissions would occur and Biological Objectives would not conflict with applicable air quality plans or violate any air quality standards.
+The Stream Biological Objective will not require construction of any permanent emissions sources.
+For these reasons, no permanent changes in air emissions would occur and the Stream Biological Objective would not conflict with applicable air quality plans or violate any air quality standards.
 Therefore, no air quality impacts would result.

-Compliance with Biological Objectives may involve short term and discrete construction activities during program implementation.
+Compliance with the Stream Biological Objective may involve short term and discrete construction activities during program implementation.
 These activities, which have been identified in the reasonably foreseeable methods of compliance, are already required under existing regulatory programs.
 These activities should address any short-term impacts and identify any mitigation required and should not create any significant air quality impacts.
 This should also prevent exposure of sensitive receptors to substantial pollutant concentrations.

-Biological Objectives would potentially create new traffic-related emissions related to focused or modified sampling frequency and/or implementation of focused non-structural BMPS (e.g. inspections) for prioritized locations, which could require addition vehicle trips for those areas.
+The Stream Biological Objective would potentially create new traffic-related emissions related to focused or modified sampling frequency and/or implementation of focused non-structural BMPS (e.g. inspections) for prioritized locations, which could require addition vehicle trips for those areas.
 However, the magnitude, frequency, and duration of these events (e.g. requiring annual site visits) would not result in a cumulative considerable net increase of any pollutant for which the project region is in non-attainment of air quality standards and no air quality impacts would result.
 These potential additional trips in priority areas are not expected to result in substantial pollutant concentrations that would result in exposure to sensitive receptors.
 These potential additional trips in priority areas are also not expected to be on a scale large enough to produce any objectionable odors affecting a substantial number of people.

 Measures to lessen the air emissions caused by vehicle trips or construction equipment include: (1) use of sampling, inspection, construction, and/or maintenance vehicles with zero or lower-emission engines; (2) use of soot reduction traps or diesel particulate filters; and (3) use of emulsified diesel fuel for construction vehicles.